Doctor Doom: 1602

 In Neil Gaiman's alternative-universe tale, Marvel 1602, Dr. Doom is "Count Otto von Doom", also known as "Otto the Handsome".
-A mastermind genius of physics and even genetics, Von Doom keeps the Four of the Fantastick imprisoned in his castle, continually tapping Richard Reed for knowledge.
+A mastermind genius of physics and even genetics, von Doom keeps the Four of the Fantastick imprisoned in his castle, continually tapping Richard Reed for knowledge.
 The Four eventually escape during an attack on Doom's castle by the other heroes of the time, which also leads to the scarring of his face.

 Otto von Doom returns in 1602: The Fantastick Four, in which he plans to visit a city beyond the edge of the world, believing they have knowledge that could restore his face.
 He kidnaps William Shakespeare to record these events.

 2099

-Doom (Victor Von Doom) is a Marvel Comics anti-hero featured in the Marvel 2099 comic book Doom 2099.
+Doom (Victor von Doom) is a Marvel Comics anti-hero featured in the Marvel 2099 comic book Doom 2099.
 The character is based on Doctor Doom, created by Stan Lee and Jack Kirby.
 The comic was written by John Francis Moore for its first two years and by Warren Ellis for its third.

 Age of Apocalypse

 In the Age of Apocalypse, Victor von Doom is an agent of the Human High Council and the Head of Security.
 His facial scar is the result of a mutant uprising in Latveria.
-Like his 616 counterpart, Von Doom remains a ruthless and ambitious man, though he does not express his counterpart's goal to rule the world.
+Like his 616 counterpart, von Doom remains a ruthless, ambitious and honorable man, though he does not express his counterpart's goal to rule the world.